 - Theoretical and practical knowledge is developed in key areas of the contemporary computing environment, while encouraging open enquiry into new visions and technologies.

-A postgraduate student enjoys the challenge of working in a demanding and rapidly changing environment of new technologies.
 As a successful MSc graduate, you will have developed the intellectual ability for complex analysis, as well as mastered an advanced level of technical and interpersonal skills to meet the high expectations of the best employers in the field.
+Our graduates go on to many specialist areas of computing including security, machine learning, and database design as well as advancing into senior management roles in global organisations.

 Some of our outstanding students and alumni on this degree include: